jonathanchu/jonathanchu.is/content/posts/getting-started-emacs-clojure.md

-I've been learning Clojure in my spare time and coming from a predominantly Python-focused career, I wanted to chronicle my experiences with learning Clojure and integrating it witin my Emacs config.
+I've been learning Clojure in my spare time and coming from a predominantly Python-focused career, I wanted to chronicle my experiences with learning Clojure and integrating it within my Emacs config.

 This article will be geared towards beginners, like me, looking to get